Grant Opportunities

 Native American/Native Hawaiian Museum Services Program

-This program supports Indian tribes and organizations that primarily serve and represent Native Hawaiians.
-They are intended to provide opportunities to sustain heritage, culture, and knowledge through strengthened activities in areas such as exhibitions, educational services and programming, professional development, and collections stewardship.
+This program supports Native American Tribes (including Alaska Native Villages and Corporations) and nonprofit organizations that primarily serve and represent Native Hawaiians in sustaining heritage, culture, and knowledge.
+The program supports projects such as educational services and programs, workforce professional development, organizational capacity building, community engagement, and collections stewardship.

 The Knight Foundation